 All students who are signed up are eligible to write the first test, the Multimedia Test.
 The top 20 students who score the highest on the Multimedia Test will then be contacted by Can Geo Challenge administration to move onto the next test, the Written Test.
 The top 10 students who score the highest on the Written Test will then be contacted by Can Geo Challenge administration to continue to compete in the Fieldwork Test.

 Once all 10 students have completed and submitted their Fieldwork Test, official Can Geo Challenge test markers will review each Fieldwork Test, as well as the scores of the previous tests.
 Six students will then be selected and contacted for an interview to become part of Team Canada.
 These students will be interviewed by the Team Canada leaders who will be accompanying the team to the International Geography Olympiad and preparing students for the international competition.
 The goal of the interview is to determine each student's commitment level and how they would fit into the team dynamic.
 Four students will be selected to join Team Canada.

-Students must note that the Can Geo Challenge Level 3 competition is available in both English and French at the Multimedia Test round, but the rest of the competition is in English.
+Students must note that the Can Geo Challenge Level 3 competition is only available in English.
 This is because the International Geography Olympiad is only administered in English.
 Therefore, students selected for Team Canada must be proficient and comfortable testing in English.

 Scores will not be shared with students at any of the testing rounds.
 There are no exceptions.

 The testing rounds for Level 3 have been designed to match the testing rounds at the International Geography Olympiad.
 There are three tests in this competition.

 - Multimedia Test: This test is a multiple-choice test comprising 50 questions that cover a diverse set of subjects, such as landforms, climate, resource development and more.
 Any student who is signed up can compete in this testing round.
 This test must be written online through the Can Geo Challenge website.